Sister Shu Chen Wu

 In 2008, Sister Shu Chen returned to the Maryknoll Sisters Center, Maryknoll, NY to study in preparation for her assignment as Maryknoll Sisters Orientation Co-Director.

-In 2013, Sister Shu Chen was assigned to the Central Pacific Region where she served in the Diocesen Prison Ministry office.
+In 2013, Sister Shu Chen was assigned to the Central Pacific Region where she served in the Diocesan Prison Ministry office.
 She was involved in programs such as Bible study, Sunday service, Total Life Recovery and Pre-Transition program in the Women’s Community Correction Center in Kailua, Hawaii.

 In 2017, Sister Shu Chen was assigned as Co-Director of the Dominican Integration Program in Chicago for young women becoming members of Dominican Congregations including the Maryknoll Sisters.